ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 magnitude less exaggerated.
 However slight the effect may be, in reality pool balls interact over a finite period of time, a time that this model will ignore.

+The final assumption, is that the ball-ball interaction is frictionless, _i.e._ perfectly slippery.
+This implies that there is no transfer of spin from one ball to another, which is commonly known as throw.

 {:.notice}
-Instantaneity implies no effects of spin- or cut-induced throw, which are effects that exhibit substantial influence on shot outcome, and must be accounted for by amateurs and pros alike.
-In the next section I hack my way through a model in which collisions are still instantaneous but spin- and cut-induced throw exist.
-TODO
+The frictionless assumption is the worst of these assumptions, since friction between balls is what causes spin- and cut-induced throw, which are effects that exhibit substantial influence on shot outcome, and must be accounted for by amateurs and pros alike.
+In the next model, I will account for friction between balls.

-First I tackle the simple scenario in which a moving ball strikes a stationary ball.
+For this model, I first tackle the simple scenario in which a moving ball strikes a stationary ball.
 Then, I handle the general case of 2 moving balls.

 #### - Case 1: stationary ball

-Assuming the elastic and instantaneous model, consider a moving ball that hits a stationary ball, shown in Figure 8:
+Assuming the elastic, instantaneous, and frictionless model, consider a moving ball that hits a stationary ball, shown in Figure 8:

 [![ball_ball_collision_1]({{images}}/ball_ball_collision_1.jpg)]({{images}}/ball_ball_collision_1.jpg){:.center-img .width-70}
-*Figure 8.
+_**Figure 8**.
 Ball A (blue) strikes ball B (red) with an incoming velocity $\vec{v}_0$ in the
 $+x-$direction.
 The unfilled circle shows where ball A ends up striking ball B. During contact, the line connecting the centers of the two balls (the line of centers) forms an angle $\alpha$ with
 $\vec{v}_0$.
-The outgoing velocity of ball B, $\vec{v}_B$, runs along the line of centers, and the outgoing velocity of ball A, $\vec{v}_B$, is perpendicular to $\vec{v}_B$.*
+The outgoing velocity of ball B, $\vec{v}_B$, runs along the line of centers, and the outgoing velocity of ball A, $\vec{v}_B$, is perpendicular to $\vec{v}_B$._

 If we imagine that Ball A is the cue ball and ball B is an object ball, this represents a "cut shot" of $\alpha$ degrees.
 We would like to know how to resolve this collision.
 What do I mean by